ispras/dedoc/README.md

 cd dedoc_project/
 ```

- Ensure that you install docker on your system and
+Ensure you have Docker installed

  ```bash
 docker build . -t dedoc_container
 docker run -p 1231:1231 --rm dedoc_container:latest python3 /dedoc/main.py
 ```

-Now you may go to  localhost:1231 and look at docs and examples.
+Now you can go to the localhost:1231 and look at the docs and examples.

-You may change port and host in config file (dedoc/config.py).
+You can change the port and host in the config file